Alferid/COURSERA/Steps in a data analysis.textbundle/text.md

 And so, those are the two basic things that you need to know right now.
 You can use headings, and you can use lists to sort of organize your file.
 And then you can just type plain paragraphs as well.
-If you want to [UNKNOWN][5], know a lot more about markdown, you can try out this link right here or if once you've installed Rstudio, you can actually click the button, there's an MD button right in the middle of the screen, that if you click on that, you'll get a quick guide to markdown.
+If you want to [UNKNOWN](#), know a lot more about markdown, you can try out this link right here or if once you've installed Rstudio, you can actually click the button, there's an MD button right in the middle of the screen, that if you click on that, you'll get a quick guide to markdown.
 And so you will don't need R Markdown or any of the more technical details, until you get to reproducible research, but this will be useful, in terms of putting sum into your first few directories on GitHub.